Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 I didn’t go into a deep depression, although I was depressed some days… but I did suffer fear.
 Question after question kept me up at night.
 I spent hours online researching remedies, doctors, treatments, etc. trying to fix my daughter’s brain.

-Some mornings I woke up in sheer panic as I faced another day that looked the same as the day before.
+Some mornings I woke up in a sheer panic as I faced another day that looked the same as the day before.
 It seemed my prayers were hitting the ceiling, and we were going to be trapped forever in that spot.
+I struggled with how to deal with isolation because I didn’t know the end.

 Another emotion I felt was anger.
 I didn’t understand why God would allow her to be ripped away from her college, her friends…her whole life.
 And without notice.
 One day our lives were busy and fruitful, the next day we were home alone, sidelined indefinitely.